Teen Resiliency Corps (TRC)

 Supports the growth and development of the TRC crew members.

-Plans and facilitates environmental education lessons and team building activities, following the provided curriculum.
+Plans and facilitates environmental education lessons and team-building activities, following the provided curriculum.

 Provides task instruction to youth members as needed.